 Eliminating Sleep-Related Deaths

-To address extreme prematurity in Cuyahoga County, we at First Year Cleveland are launching Learning Circles with birth hospitals and experts.
+To address extreme prematurity in Cuyahoga County, we at First Year Cleveland have launched Learning Circles with birth hospitals and experts.

 One of the most effective and collaborative forms of group discussion is the Learning Circle method.

 A Learning Circle is a group of individuals with a common interest who meet regularly to talk about a certain topic.
 Learning Circle discussions are intended to do the following:

 At First Year Cleveland (FYC), we have witnessed the impact of group work and discussions through our Action Teams and the CenteringPregnancy model.
 We know that group discussions can save lives.